RobinSchmidt/RS-MET/Libraries/RobsJuceModules/rosic/unfinished/sampler/Ideas.md

 - retrigger_mode: Controls what happens when the same note is retriggered that is currently still playing (presumably in release phase).
-Available modes could be: new_layer: just triggers a new layer and the old one also keeps playing. retrigger_envs: re-uses the currently playing layer but re-triggers its envelopes. retrigger_all: retriggers also LFOs and restarts the sample.
-  new_and_choke: triggers a new layer and shuts off the old one immediately with quick fade-out over a few milliseconds maybe.
+Available modes could be: new_layer: just triggers a new layer and the old one also keeps playing. retrigger_envs: re-uses the currently playing layer but re-triggers its envelopes. retrigger_all: retriggers also LFOs and restarts the sample (maybe there should be a very short crossfade between the playing and restarted sample). new_and_choke: triggers a new layer and shuts off the old one immediately with quick fade-out over a few milliseconds maybe.
 May also be called new_and_suppress, new_and_shutdown, new_and_brake, new_and_stall, new_and_stop. ...Check, if there is already something similar in sfz.
 Maybe the quick fade out could have an additional time parameter - like new_and_stop_10ms for a 10 ms fade-out. new_layer could also be called overlap or self_overlap.
+The envelope retriggering could itself operate in different modes: start from current, start from start, additive.
+Maybe these options could be appended to the retrigger_envs option..or maybe retigger=envs_from_current, envs_from_start, envs_additive, overlap, restart, quick_fade_10ms

 - invert (or negate): Switches polarity of signal.
 Might be integrated into the Amplifier unit.
 But actually, that may be redundant: negation should already be possible by a certain setting of